hauchenglee/hauchenglee.github.io/_posts/course/english/2022-05-18-english-lv1-sentence.md

     - Engagin in social *activites*, Ms. Mason quickly expanded her network after moving to a new city.
     - A sturdy support beam was added to the first story of the building for *structural* reasons.
     - Mr. Burrows was praised for creating *informative* user manuals which can be easily understood.

+- 形容词与动词：
+    - Ms. SUto claims that important market trends become *predictable* with the use of data analysis.
+- will be + adj
+    - In light of our recent expansion, it will be *necessary* to hire another administrative assistant by June 1.
+- be + adj
+    - The new location of the Bentler Company is easily *accessible* by car or bus.
+    - Even though Smithton Electronics' second quarter was not *profitable*, the company plans to invest large sums on research.

 形容词与比较级：
     - very latest